mtask/mtask.github.io/_posts/2020-04-18-nginx-client-certs.md

 ![](/assets/castructure.png)

-NGINX rule that we can use won't differ much from validating client's DN value:
+Nginx rule that we can use won't differ much from validating client's DN value:

 ```
 if ($ssl_client_i_dn !~ 'Intermediate 1')